viroulep/viroulep.github.io/about.md

 # About me

 ![photo](/resources/about_picture.png){:.prof-picture}
-My name is Philippe Virouleau, and I currently have a post-doctoral position at Inria Bordeaux, in the STORM and HiePACS teams.
+My name is Philippe Virouleau, and I'm currently a compiler engineer at [Quarkslab](https://quarkslab.com/).
-I work closely with Emmanuel Agullo, Olivier Aumage, and Olivier Coulaud on the topic of using standard parallel programming model (ie: [OpenMP](http://openmp.org/wp/){:target="_blank"}), to target heterogeneous architectures through the [StarPU](http://starpu.gforge.inria.fr/){:target="_blank"} runtime.
+I contribute to the development of our obfuscating compiler based on LLVM (Quarks App Protect, formerly Epona), and to our whitebox cryptographic library (Quarks Key Protect, formerly Navi).

 I graduated from [Ensimag](http://ensimag.grenoble-inp.fr/){:target="blank_"} in 2012, after which I started working for two years with Thierry Gautier and François Broquedis on an OpenMP source to source compiler project named [Kstar](http://kstar.gforge.inria.fr/){:target="_blank"}.

 In 2015 I started a PhD under the supervision of François Broquedis, Thierry Gautier, et Fabrice Rastello in the MOAIS (then CORSE) teams (Inria Grenoble).
 During this PhD I started using and developing extensions for the [OpenMP](http://openmp.org/wp/){:target="_blank"} API, which we use to target the runtime developed in the AVALON team, xKaapi.
 I successfully defended my PhD on June 2018, and the manuscript is available on [HAL](https://hal.inria.fr/tel-01908830){:target="_blank"}.

+I then took a post-doctoral position at Inria Bordeaux, in the STORM and HiePACS teams.
+I work closely with Emmanuel Agullo, Olivier Aumage, and Olivier Coulaud on the topic of using standard parallel programming model (ie: [OpenMP](http://openmp.org/wp/){:target="_blank"}), to target heterogeneous architectures through the [StarPU](http://starpu.gforge.inria.fr/){:target="_blank"} runtime.

 My research interests focus on compilers and runtimes, and particularly on how they can interact to get the most performances out of recent architectures.